tbeha/SimpliVity-Powershell/README.md

 Prerequisites for the Veeam backup scripts to work:

-- VMware Powershell CLI
-- Veeam Powershell Snapin must be installed on the Veeam backup server
+- VMware Powershell CLI must be installed on the Veeam backup server